nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Creating a Remark: `create`

-Creates a new company (company) for a specific client.
+Creates a new remark (remark) for a specific client.

 Format: `create INDEX n/NAME p/NUMBER e/EMAIL [t/TAG]`

 * Tags are optional.
-* Multiple tags can be tagged to the company.
+* Multiple tags can be tagged to the remark.
 * The index refers to the index number shown in the displayed client list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `create 1 n/James p/82692192 e/JamesSho@KFC.com` adds James as a company for the client at index 1.
+* `create 1 n/James p/82692192 e/JamesSho@KFC.com` adds James as a remark for the client at index 1.
 * `create 5 n/John p/95692192 e/John123@ColdStorage.com t/Manager t/MainRemark` tags can also be added.

 ### Deleting a client : `delete`